szantaii/easy-install-bcm2835/README.md

   ```bash
   ./setup.sh -c
   ```

+  :exclamation::exclamation:__Watch out__:exclamation::exclamation:

-  _Please note that if you want to uninstall the bcm2835 library at some point, you will need to keep the contents of the build directory.
+  _If you want to uninstall the bcm2835 library at some point, you will need to keep the contents of the build directory.
 If you cleanup the build directory, you will not be able to uninstall the library with this script._